-- 1. Daily-all work except eight (8) hours shall be paid at time and one-half the employee's regular hourly rate, except as stated in Article 12, Section 2-Work Day-as it pertains to flex schedule. - 2.
+- Daily-all work except eight (8) hours shall be paid at time and one-half the employee's regular hourly rate, except as stated in Article 12, Section 2-Work Day-as it pertains to flex schedule, and Section 1.2 of this Article Full time employees (12 month schedule) working over the daily 8 hours may, upon administrative approval, record comp time at time and one-half that must be used by the end of the fiscal year. - 2.
 Weekly-all work over forty (40) hours per week shall be paid at time and one-half the employee's regular hourly rate. - 3.
-Sixth (6th) Day of Work Week-all work performed on the sixth (6th) day of the work week when flexing days or on Saturday if working a traditional work week shall be paid at time and one-half the employee's regular hourly rate. - 4.
-Seventh (7th) Day of Work Week-all work performed on the seventh (7th) day of the work week when flexing days or on Sunday when working traditional work week will be paid at twice the employee's regular hourly rate. - 5.
-Holidays-all employees working on holidays will be paid at twice the employee's regular hourly rate plus holiday pay. - 6.
+Flex Upon mutual agreement, employees may substitute daily time over 8 hours for equal time off on another work day during the same pay period. - 4.
+Sixth (6th) Day of Work Week-all work performed on the sixth (6th) day of the work week when flexing days or on Saturday if working a traditional work week shall be paid at time and one-half the employee's regular hourly rate. - 5.
+Seventh (7th) Day of Work Week-all work performed on the seventh (7th) day of the work week when flexing days or on Sunday when working traditional work week will be paid at twice the employee's regular hourly rate. - 6.
+Holidays-all employees working on holidays will be paid at twice the employee's regular hourly rate plus holiday pay. - 7.
 Job descriptions that include as a qualification the ability to work flexible days and/or hours up to a defined maximum in the job description, shall be eligible for additional pay on the sixth (6th) and seventh (7th) days of not working within their defined work week.
 Such additional pay shall be consistent with Saturday and Sunday additional pay for employees working a traditional week.
 Workers with flexed hours/days are eligible for holiday pay as specified in Article 35.